-Raghu Ram's Wife Natalie Di Luccio Enjoys Her Baby Shower With Friends (PICS)
+Raghu Ram's Wife Natalie Di Luccio Enjoys Baby Shower With Friends (PICS)

 Raghu & Natalie

 Raghu and Natalie tied the knot in Goa on December 12, 2018.
-The couple had traditional South Indian wedding with close friends and family in attendance.
-In August, 2019, Raghu took to his social media accounts to announce the news of Natalie's pregnancy.
-Recently, the couple was seen spending cosy time at their babymoon.
+The couple had a traditional South Indian wedding with close friends and family in attendance.
+In August 2019, Raghu took to his social media accounts to announce the news of Natalie's pregnancy.
+Recently, the couple was seen spending some cosy time at their babymoon.

 Also Read: Raghu Ram Announces Wife Natalie Di Luccio's Pregnancy In A Cutest Way